Minipoloalex/computer-security-foundations-logs/LOGBOOK13.md

 ![Alt text](screenshots/w13/guide/docker_network.png)

-And the resulting network interface is: `br-9b97557cdc9c`.
+Therefore, we infer that the resulting network interface is `br-9b97557cdc9c`.

 ### Using Scapy to Sniff and Spoof Packets

-In the set of tasks for this lab, we'll be using Scapy for each task.
+For this lab, we'll be using Scapy in each task to sniff and spoof packets.

 #### Task 1: Sniffing packets
 We start by trying to understand the program that is given to us.
-As explained, this "sniffs" the packets from the given network interface, effectively printing information about each packet received in that interface.
-It is also filtering so that it only prints "ICMP" packets.
+As explained, it "sniffs" the packets from the given network interface, effectively printing information about each packet received in that interface.
+Additionally, it filters them so that it only prints "ICMP" packets.

 ##### Task 1.A
-We copied the program and ran it in the VM with sudo permissions by doing
+We copied the program and ran it in the VM with sudo permissions by doing:

 ```bash
 sudo python3 sniff.py
 ```

 We did not get any output.
 We had to ping the VM so that it received packets.
-We did this by getting inside one of the containers and running the following command inside that container
+We did this by getting inside one of the containers and running the following command inside that container:

 ```bash
 # Get inside the container
 dockps